gui11aume/neuronal_activity/README.md

 ### General Hooks

+- **check-ruff-version**: Checks pre-commit hook and repository use the same Ruff version.
 - **check-toml**: Validates the syntax of TOML files to ensure they are parseable.
 - **check-json**: Validates the syntax of JSON files to ensure they are parseable.
 - **check-added-large-files**: Prevents the addition of large files to the repository.